westlab/Plugfest-2020/README.md

 KEIO-MODEL Installation manual for Raspberry-Pi 3 (B+)

 (Notice) It is easy to copy the installation-completed image.
 However, we have a problem in creating images.
-Still, it is easy to mount the image and copy into your installation.
+Still, it is easy to mount the image and copy it into your installation.

 - This installation requires >16G MicroSD memory.
 8G is not enough.
 - Install NOOBS.
 If you have a kit, it is Ok, but in many cases, it uses 8G SD memory.
-- Follow general installation guide of NOOBS.
+- Follow the general installation guide of NOOBS.
 - Edit your /boot/config.txt for fitting your display.

-+ If you use Getic mobile display panel, then give a pache as follows.
++ If you use Getic mobile display panel, then give the paches as follows.

 ```
 	disable_oberscan=1